The Baruch College Faculty Handbook

 STATEMENT(S) REGARDING ACADEMIC HONESTY

 Faculty approaches to these issues range from explanations of the centrality of honesty to the academic process to threats of punishment if the student is caught cheating or plagiarizing.
 Students should understand these issues from the start of the semester, including definitions of cheating and plagiarism.
 (Discussion works best, but instructors may refer students to the colleges own definitions and ask them to certify that they have read and understood them.)
-If a student commits an act of academic dishonesty and admits to it (almost always the case), the punishment is usually up to the faculty member.
+If a student commits an act of academic dishonesty and admits to it, the sanction is usually up to the faculty member.
 To enable the college to keep track of first time violators, names should be communicated to Associate Dean Ron Aaron.
 Here are links to more on Baruch College policies and to examples of how the issue of academic honesty is approached on some colleagues' syllabi.

-The Provost circulates a memo each semester that, based on the principle of reasonable accommodation, discusses the colleges policies regarding students with disabilities.
+The Provost circulates a memo each semester that discusses the colleges policies regarding students with disabilities based on the principle of reasonable accommodation.
 The memo contains a paragraph meant to be read aloud to students.
 Copying and pasting that paragraph into a syllabus could be very helpful to students with disabilities.
 The Provosts memo is available here.

 REFERENCES TO BLACKBOARD

 Follow this link for examples of how some colleagues refer to Blackboard sites on their syllabi.
-If you dont know what Blackboard is or how to use it Blackboard is a program that allows instructors to create, deliver, and manage web-based educational technologies for courses.
+Blackboard is a program that allows instructors to create, deliver, and manage web-based educational technologies for courses.
 It can be used to add online elements to a traditional course, or to develop completely online courses with few or no face-to-face meetings.
 Baruch College has been using Blackboard since September 1999.
-The current version is 5.5, the latest edition of the software.
-Available features in Blackboard 5.5 include: